 - How old stones, modern glass, and metal structure can blend so beautifully in Berlin

 - Being frozen in Prague (I went in winter, -20 C)

 - Galicia (North West Spain) and how people are extremely welcoming there

 - And of course London, my favourite city in the world

 Moving to Australia

-Since I moved and now residing in Australia, I don’t travel that often anymore.
-Now when I travel, I usually do it on a longer period visiting more places at once.
-Simple because plane tickets are way more expensive from here, and not to mention the vast distances.
+Since I moved to (and now residing in) Australia, I don’t travel that often anymore due to the distance.
+But now when I travel, I usually go on a longer period, visiting more places at once.
+Simply because plane tickets are way more expensive from here, and not to mention the vast distances.